whistler585/docker-cacti/README.md

      $ mkdir -p /var/netflow/flows/completed
      $ chmod 777 /var/netflow/flows/completed

 and them access to cacti console/plugin management and install it and enable it.
-This only for example to install and configured flowview you need to check its documentation of the complete procedure for ubuntu.
+This is only for an example, to install and configured flowview you need to check its documentation of the complete procedure for ubuntu.

 ## More Info